project-arcana/polymesh/docs/getting-started.rst

 Working with meshes and attributes involves a lot of iteration.
 Often, aggregate statistics like averages, minimums, maximums, and mapped/filtered ranges are needed.
 Thus, polymesh provides a clean, composable, and powerful range API (see :doc:`mesh-topology` and :doc:`smart-ranges`).

+Polymesh is performance-oriented but still concerned with usability and safety.
+C++ Exceptions are not used but many assertions will trigger in Debug or RelWithDebInfo builds if the API is used wrongly.

 Header Structure